mdcatapult/bio-aurac/README.md

 #### Managing the sidebar

-- any number of cards may be added to the sidebar
+- Any number of cards may be added to the sidebar
-- a card may be removed from the sidebar by clicking the dustbin icon in the top left corner
+- A card may be removed from the sidebar by clicking the dustbin icon in the top left corner
-- to clear all cards from the sidebar, click the dustbin icon on the right of the sidebar toolbar
+- To clear all cards from the sidebar, click the dustbin icon on the right of the sidebar toolbar
-- the contents of the sidebar (i.e. all of the information displayed on each individual card) can be downloaded by clicking the download icon on the right of the sidebar toolbar
+- The contents of the sidebar (i.e. all of the information displayed on each individual card) can be downloaded by clicking the download icon on the right of the sidebar toolbar

 #### Configuring what Bio-Aurac will highlight